noahehall/theBookOfNoah/linux/cmdline.md

     - changes data in the stream as specified in the commands
     - outputs the new data to STDOUT
   - `sed OPTIONS SCRIPT FILE`
+    - OPTIONS (confirm these options later)
-    - `-e SCRIPT` adds commands specified script file to the commands runw hile processing the input
+      - `-e SCRIPT` adds commands specified script file to the commands run while processing the input
+        - omit -e to specify cmds inline
-    - `-f file` adds the commands specified int he file to the commands run while processing the input
+      - `-f file` adds the commands specified in the file to the commands run while processing the input
       - `-n` doesnt produce output for each command, but waits for the print command
       - use with the -p flag to only output lines that have modifications
-    - OPTIONS
       - `-e` execute more than one command
     - COMMANDS
       - `'s/replace regex/with this/FLAGS'` substitution